shay-te/core-lib/website/docs/Web/handle_exceptions.md

 Can handle exceptions for:
 - `StatusCodeException` a part of `Core-Lib`'s `error_handling` class, raises a `StatusCodeException` with the given `status_code` if the user wants to return a different status code.
-- `AssertionError` returns response with `Status Code 500` when an assertion fails.
+- `AssertionError` returns a response with `Status Code 500` when an assertion fails.
-- `BaseException` returns response with `Status Code 500` when any other exceptions are raised.
+- `BaseException` returns a response with `Status Code 500` when any other exceptions are raised.
-- `ExpiredSignatureError` returns response with `Status Code 401` while attempting to decode a jwt expired token using the `JWTTokenHandler`.
+- `ExpiredSignatureError` returns a response with `Status Code 401` while attempting to decode a jwt expired token using the `JWTTokenHandler`.

 **Example**